sn0rlaxlife/paranoia/README.md

 ```

 ### HTML Report Image Preview
-If you have a generated security report image, place it at the repository root (or in an `assets/` folder) and reference it here to display a preview on GitHub:

 ![Security Report](securityreport.png)
 <img src="https://github.com/sn0rlaxlife/paranoia/blob/main/securityreport.png" alt="Paranoia" width="600" height="600">

-Note: The image will display on GitHub once `securityreport.png` is added and pushed to the repository.
-Alternatively, host the image in the repo and update the path above (for example `assets/securityreport.png`).

 ### Security & Permissions
 The CLI needs permission to list/watch RBAC, Pods, Deployments, Secrets, and (optionally) read Trivy CRDs.
 For full visibility you will typically need elevated privileges (e.g., cluster-admin).
 Use caution when running in production clusters.